Simplify your stack and build anything. Or everything.

 • Add custom endpoints or GraphQL queries / mutations with any type of custom functionality that you can think of

-The base Payload config allows for a plugins property which takes an array of Plugins.
+The base Payload Config allows for a plugins property which takes an array of Plugin Configs.

 1